 AnSci 496T, 1-2 credits.
 Repeatable once for credit

-16. Can I add a class after the registration period is over?
+18. Can I add a class after the registration period is over?
 Once the registration period ends, it’s no longer possible to change your schedule using SPIRE.
-You can still add courses, but you must use a “course change” form, which must be signed by the course instructor and by your academic dean (located in the Undergraduate Deans Office, 220 Morrill, 545-1969).
+You can still add courses, but you must use a Course Change form, which must be signed by the course instructor and by your academic dean.

-It can take up to five working days or longer to process, so it is in your interest to start the process well before the beginning of the semester.
-Applications are evaluated based on the total number of credits requested and the GPA of the applicant.
+It can take a few working days to process, so it is in your interest to start the process well before the beginning of the semester.
+Applications are evaluated based on several criteria, view the criteria here

 Another option if you encounter a crisis that keeps you from taking an exam or handing in an assignment at the end of a course is to ask the professor if you can take an Incomplete (INC).
 Be prepared to present documentation to the professor to verify your statements.
 An INC on your transcript will be counted as an F in your GPA.
 The work necessary to change an INC to a grade must be completed by the end of the next semester; otherwise, an INC will automatically convert to an F.